-Each of the projects is designed to teach pupils about good practice in Art, how to develop and create artwork in a meaningful way, and are structured around the department's 'Process of Working'.
-This involves beginning with observational drawing and research into artists, then progressing into the use of different media and materials, then into creative and developmental pieces and finally towards a final outcome which draws all of the project elements together.
-Themes change each year but in the past have included 'Natural World', 'Insects' and 'Belongings'.
+Each project teaches pupils good practice in creating meaningful artwork, following the department's 'Process of Working'.
+This includes observational drawing, researching artists, experimenting with different media and materials, creating developmental pieces, and culminating in a final outcome that ties all elements together.
+Themes vary each year, with past examples including 'Natural World', 'Insects', and 'Belongings'.

-- How to draw and make your drawings look 3D. - How to use paint and further media such as mono prints, inks, collage, wax resist etc. - How to create a design, invert it on the photocopier and create a scraper board image from it, using a scribe.
+- How to draw and make your drawings look 3D. - · How to use paint and further media such as mono prints, inks, collage, wax resist etc. - How to create a design, invert it on the photocopier and create a scraper board image from it, using a scribe.

-Pupils consolidate their learning in Year 7, developing their understanding of the visual elements but in different contexts.
-Two further projects, each with an Art History session, are carried out across the year, but with a specific element of perspective and ellipses being learnt by pupils.
-The two projects will be very different from the Year 7 projects but still follow the department's 'Process of Working', which again reinforces the stages involved in any meaningful art project.
+Pupils build on their Year 7 learning, expanding their understanding of visual elements in new contexts.
+Two projects, each with an Art History session, are completed throughout the year, focusing on perspective and ellipses.
+These projects differ from Year 7 but still follow the department's 'Process of Working', reinforcing the stages of a meaningful art project.

-Pupils develop their practical skills in both drawing and painting, and further media, which may include dark room techniques, mixed media, pastel, card relief etc. Previous themes have included 'Graffiti', 'Seashore' and 'Landscape'.
+Pupils develop their practical skills in drawing, painting, and other media, such as dark room techniques, mixed media, pastels, and card relief.
+Previous themes have included 'Graffiti', 'Seashore', and 'Landscape'.

-- How to use further media such as wire, Posca Pens, watercolour, acrylic. - How to create a tube out of paper to blow ink across your paper to create expressive effects. - Create a wooden pizza with slices representing the visual elements.
+- How to use further media such as wire, Posca Pens, watercolour, acrylic. - How to create a tube out of paper to blow ink across your paper to create expressive effects. - · Create a wooden pizza with slices representing the visual elements.
 Decorate the pizza box.